Erik Jonsson School of Engineering and Computer Science

 The School of Engineering and Computer Science does not offer minors in Telecommunications Engineering at this time.

-- Six semester credit hours of Calculus are counted under Mathematics Core above, and two semester credit hours of Calculus are counted as Major Preparatory Courses.
+3. Six hours of Calculus are counted under Mathematics Core above, and two hours of Calculus are counted as Major Preparatory Courses.

-- One semester credit hour of General Chemistry I and General Chemistry I Laboratory is counted under Science core, and three semester credit hours are counted as Major Preparatory Courses.
+4. One hour of General Chemistry I and General Chemistry I Laboratory is counted under Science core, and three hours are counted as Major Preparatory Courses.